iml-it/appmonitor/client/readme.md

     $oMonitor->addCheck(
         array(
-            "name" => "tmp subdir",
+            "name" => "Maintenance mode",
-            "description" => "Check if Maintenance mode is not active", "check" => array(
+            "description" => "Check if Maintenance mode is not activated by a flag file", "check" => array(
                 "function" => "File",
                 "params" => array(